 - Eggs (faux or real)

-Once you have your wreaths constructed, fill each pot with crinkle paper.
+Once you have your mini wreaths constructed, fill each pot with crinkle paper.
 I used grey, but any colour will do.

 Finally, top with rosemary wreath followed by an egg.
 Easy peasy!